ilyurek/ManchesterCity/README.md

 # ManchesterCity
-some scraping and basic statistics just for fun
+It includes web scraping, some data manipulation and basic statistisc.
+I started to examine this data set but it was a little bit boring so it just a my crawling steps.